ThreeMammals/Ocelot/docs/features/caching.rst

             x.WithDictionaryHandle();
         })

-In order to use caching on a route in your ReRoute configuration add this setting.
+Finally in order to use caching on a route in your ReRoute configuration add this setting.

 .. code-block:: json